cdapio/cdap-security-extn/cdap-authorization-dataset-extn/README.rst

 - Install the ``cdap-authorization-dataset-extn/target/cdap-authorization-dataset-extension-*.jar`` at a
 known location on your CDAP Master host.
-- Set the following properties in in the ``cdap-site.xml`` that the Master uses:
+- Set these properties in the ``cdap-site.xml`` that CDAP Master uses:

 .. list-table::
    :widths: 20 80